Harmxn02/RedirectYouTubeShortsUI-Extension/README.md

 ## 🛠️ Install

+### method 1: for the non tech-savvy folks

+In the right sidebar, you will see **'Releases'**, click that, then download any `.zip` or `.rar` file, extract it somewhere (with WinRAR, 7-Zip, ...), then follow steps 2-4 below.

+### method 2: for git-users

 1. Clone/download repo
-2. Go to `chrome://extensions` or `edge://extensions`
+2. Go to `chrome://extensions` or `edge://extensions` in your browser (the search bar)
 3. Enable Developer mode
-4. Press `Load unpacked` and then select the cloned/downloaded folder
+4. Press `Load unpacked` and then select the cloned/downloaded folder (wherever you put it, probably your Downloads folder)

 ## 📝 Permissions